Skip to main content

 Public Record

-Matters of public record, such as birth date, military service records, and others, are exempted.
+Matters of public record, such as birth dates and military service records, are exempted.
 The defendant may claim this defense by showing that the disclosed fact was actually a matter of public record.
-However, it should be noted that, unlike defamation actions, truth is no defense to a claim for public disclosure of private facts.
+However, unlike defamation actions, truth is no defense to a claim for public disclosure of private facts.
 This means that a defendant cannot refute a claim by showing that the disclosed fact was actually true or accurate.
+The falsity or truth of the disclosure is irrelevant to the defense.

 Was Your Privacy Violated?
 Call a Lawyer Today